What is the Retirement Bucket Strategy?

 Determine your Bucket(s)

-While the number of buckets and time horizons can vary, a common choice is to divide the assets into three buckets.
-Here are a few paths retirees may take for retirement planning.
+Though the number of buckets and timeframes varies, many retirees opt for three buckets.
+Here are a few common paths for retirement planning.

 In Example 1, the buckets are organized as follows: Bucket 1 covers 0-5 years, Bucket 2 spans 6-10 years, and Bucket 3 is designated for 11+ years.